-There is current among people an idea that conception can take place only at certain times of the month.
-For instance: ten days after the menstrual period, and ten or fourteen days before the next period.
+There is current among people an idea that con-. ception can take place only at certain times of the month. .For instance: ten days after the menstrual period, and ten or fourteen days before the next period.
 This is not to be relied upon at all, for it has been proven again and again that a woman can conceive at any time in the month.
 Do not depend upon this belief, for there is no reliable foundation for it.
-There is also the knowledge that nursing after childbirth prevents the return of the menstrual flow for several months and conception does not take place.
-It is well not to depend upon this too much, especially after the fifth or sixth month, for often a woman becomes pregnant again without having "seen anything" or without her realizing that she has become pregnant.
+There is also the knowledge that nursing after childbirth prevents the return of the menstrual flow childbirth provides and conception does not take flow for several months and conception does not take place. for several not to depend upon this too much, especially after the fifth or sixth month, for often a woman beafter the first again without having "seen anything" or without her realizing that she has become pregnant.
 She thus finds herself with one at the pregnant.
-Use some preventive.
+She breast and another in the womb.
+Use some prevenvented from entering the womb.

 Again, it is believed that conception cannot take place if the woman lies upon her left side at the time of the act.
-It makes no difference which side she lies upon; she can become pregnant if the semen is not prevented from entering the womb.
+It makes no difference which side she lies upon; she can become pregnant if the semen is not pre-

 Perhaps the commonest preventive excepting the use of the condom is "coitus interruptus," or withdrawal of the penis from the vagina shortly before the ejaculation of the semen.
 No one can doubt that this is a perfectly safe method; and it is not considered so dangerous to the man as some authorities have formerly viewed it, but it requires a man of the strongest will-power to be certain that he has withdrawn before any of the semen has been deposited in the vagina.
-It is very difficult to determine exactly whether this has been done.
-The greatest objection to this is the evil effect upon the woman's nervous condition, She has not completed her desire, she is under a highly nervous tension, her whole being it perhaps on the verge of satisfaction.
+It is very difficult to determine exactly whetner this has been done.
+The greatest objection to this is the evil effect upon the woman's nervous condition.
+She has not completed her desire, she is under a highly nervous tension, her whole being it perhaps on the verge of satisfaction.
 She is then left in this dissatisfied state, which is far from humane.
 This does her injury.
 A mutual and satisfied sexual act is of great benefit to the average woman, the magnetism of it is health giving, and acts as a beautifier and tonic.
 When it is not desired on the part of the woman and she has no response, it should not take place.
 This is an act of prostitution and is degrading to the woman's finer sensibility, all the marriage certificates on earth to the contrary notwithstanding.
 When a woman desires the sexual act, and is completely satisfied, her whole being is built up and beautified through it, her form develops, her eyes become brighter, her health improves, color comes into her cheeks.
 All life is changed for her and would continue thus if it were not for the fact that she allows intercourse when she has no natural desire for it, and then allowing it, she is without means for prevention of conception, and is so throughout the act conscious and fearful of its consequences.
-Withdrawal on the part of the man should be substituted by some other means that does not injure the woman.
+Withdrawal on the part of the man should be substituted by some other means that does not tion for preventive purposts, injure the woman.
+Potassium Permany days of the also makes a good